Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

 \begin{lemma} Let $a,b$ be two cells along the left edge of the board, with $a$ above $b$.
 There are at most 122 clean cells inside $\mbox{crown}(a,b)$. \end{lemma}

 \begin{proof} First we show that there are at most 60 clean cells such that one of their legs goes in direction $D_1$.
 For the sake of contradiction, assume that there are at least 61.
 Then, there are two, $c$ and $d$, such that $c$ is $60r$ rows above $d$, for some $r\in\mathbb{N},r\geq 1$.
 The contradiction follows from the fact that the other leg of $c$, which goes along $D_2,D_3,$ or $D_4$, would collide with the leg of $b$ along $D_1$.
-This is because, for any $l\geq 1$, the leg of $b$ along $D_1$ collides with (see Figure~\ref{fig:collisions}): \begin{itemize} \item any leg along $D_2$ starting from a cell $3l$ rows above $b$, \item any leg along $D_3$ starting from a cell $5l$ rows above $b$, and \item any leg along $D_4$ starting from a cell $4l$ rows above $b$. \end{itemize} Since $60r$ is a multiple of $3,4,$ and $5$, no matter what direction the other leg of $c$ goes, it collides with the leg of $d$.
+This is because, for any $l\geq 1$, the leg of $b$ along $D_1$ collides with (Figure~\ref{fig:collisions}): \begin{itemize} \item any leg along $D_2$ starting from a cell $3l$ rows above $b$, \item any leg along $D_3$ starting from a cell $5l$ rows above $b$, and \item any leg along $D_4$ starting from a cell $4l$ rows above $b$. \end{itemize} Since $60r$ is a multiple of $3,4,$ and $5$, no matter what direction the other leg of $c$ goes, it collides with the leg of $d$.
 As observed, this collision happens inside the crown.
 Thus, $c$ and $d$ are not clean.
 By a symmetric argument, there are at most 60 clean cells such that one of their legs goes in direction $D_4$.

-Finally, note that there can only be two clean cells with legs in directions $D_2$ \textit{and} $D_3$.
-This is because, by a similar argument, there cannot be two such cells at an even distance of each other; the leg along $D_3$ of the top one would collide against the leg along $D_2$ of the bottom one. \end{proof}
+Finally, note that there can only be two clean cells with legs in $D_2$ \textit{and} $D_3$.
+By a similar argument, there cannot be two such cells at an even distance of each other; the leg along $D_3$ of the top one would collide with the leg along $D_2$ of the bottom one. \end{proof}

 \begin{corollary} Suppose that the crown of $a$ and $b$ has $m\geq 122$ edge cells.
 Then, there are at least $(m-122)/2$ turns inside the crown at non-edge cells. \end{corollary}